arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/product.md

 certifications: [CE,UKCA]
 ---

 The Arduino Nano 33 BLE Rev2 shares its pinout with the classic Arduino Nano but builds on the nRF52840 microcontroller with 1MB CPU Flash Memory.
-Featuring a 9-axis inertial measurement unit and the possibility for Bluetooth® Low Energy connectivity.t can help you to create your next Bluetooth® Low Energy enabled project.
+Featuring a 9-axis inertial measurement unit and the possibility for Bluetooth® Low Energy connectivity.
+It can help you to create your next Bluetooth® Low Energy-enabled project.